leon-junio/chat-sockets-c/README.md

 ## CHAT WITH SOCKETS USING C
-A chat broadcast system with options to set name, sent private messages and chat anonymous!
+A broadcast chat system with options to set name, sent private messages and chat anonymous!
+Written in C with TCP Sockets.

 ## Requirements

 - GCC
 - Linux only (Tested with Ubuntu)
 - Port 5000 free and unlocked by firewall
-- > Server is compatible with a remote network (AWS, AZURE or Google Cloud)
+> Server is compatible with a remote network (AWS, AZURE or Google Cloud)

 ## How to run